Lin Bih-jaw

-Lin Bih-jaw (林碧炤 (Lín Bìzhào); born 20 January 1949) is a Taiwanese politician who served as the Secretary-General to the President from May to October 2016.
+Lin Bih-jaw (林碧炤 (Lín Bìzhào); born 20 January 1949) is a Taiwanese political scientist and politician who served as the Secretary-General to the President from May to October 2016.

 Education

-Lin obtained his bachelor's degree in diplomacy from National Chengchi University in 1970, master's degree in politics from University of Manchester in the United Kingdom (UK) in 1974 and doctoral degree in international politics from University of Wales in the UK in 1981.
-He later became the vice president of National Chengchi University.
+Lin graduated from National Chengchi University with a bachelor's degree in diplomacy in 1970, then completed graduate studies in the United Kingdom.
+He earned a master's degree in political science from the University of Manchester in 1974 and his Ph.D. in international politics from the University of Wales in 1981.

+After receiving his doctorate, Lin became a professor and later the vice president of National Chengchi University.

 Political career

 Lin was appointed Secretary-General to the President in April 2016, and served under Tsai Ing-wen until 20 October 2016, a day after he had tendered his resignation.
 He cited his intention to resume writing as the main reason for his resignation.